 💡 Build agents: Start with our article on Agentic Architectures: ReAct and Plan-and-Execute, then go deeper with Function Calling and Tool Use.

 The economics of LLMs are unforgiving.
-A single API call to GPT-4 can cost 10 to 100x more than a traditional API call.
-AI engineers need to understand cost optimization:
+A single API call to GPT-5.4 can cost 10 to 100x more than a traditional API call.
+Latency's just as critical as cost.
+An AI feature that takes 10 seconds to respond will be abandoned by users, so understanding how metrics like TTFT (Time To First Token) and TPS (Tokens Per Second) map to user experience is essential.
+AI engineers need to understand cost and performance optimization:

 💡 Cut costs: Our article on KV Cache and PagedAttention explains the internals that drive inference economics.